NCAR/PyReshaper/docs/source/manual.rst

 Requirements
 ------------

-The PyReshaper depends upon the following Python packages:
+The PyReshaper explicitly depends upon the following Python packages:

 -  PyNIO (v1.4.1+) or netCDF4-python (v1.2+)
--  mpi4py (v1.3+)
+-  ASAPPyTools (v0.4+)

-These packages imply a dependency on the NumPy (v1.4+) package, and the libraries NetCDF and MPI/MPI-2.
+These packages imply a dependency on the NumPy (v1.4+) and mpi4py (v1.3+) packages, and the  libraries NetCDF and MPI/MPI-2.

 If using Python version 2.6, you will need to install the ``ordereddict`` package, too.